 Who is responsible for the Managed Print Service?

 This is the company that will have normally sold or leased you the print devices and will also be responsible for servicing them, taking meter readings and replenishing ink toner.
-This is normally a Managed Service Provider (MSP) and sometimes a print dealer or direct through a manufacturer such as Canon or Xerox or through a partner re-seller, or through a Managed Service Provider (MSP) which can incorporate into the other parts of your ICT setup.
+This is normally through a manufacturer such as Canon or Xerox or through a partner re-seller, or through a Managed Service Provider (MSP) which can incorporate into the other parts of your ICT setup.

 1. Analysing print requirements:

 This analysis will consider all aspects of your company’s printing requirements, including scanning, printing, copying and faxing.
 It will include an audit of your printing, which through a USB which is inserted into the print device and will show in detail what is being printed on each device, by whom and how much it costs.
 This can help you understand what each department is printing, whether you have unnecessary or overworked devices and will therefore enable you to potentially consolidate your devices and cut down on maintenance and toner costs.
 It will also review the company’s processes to understand what is actually printed and whether it actually requires printing.

 One of the first things to be assessed is the need and use of local or desktop print devices as they are typically more inefficient and costly than multifunctional devices.
 These printers normally only service one individual user because they are rarely networked, which makes them inefficient in most business environments.
 They also often require unique ink toner cartridges that are usually more costly and can cause purchasing and inventory challenges.

 As well as removing small desktop devices a print analysis can also highlight where your business might have too many multifunctional devices and they can be consolidated into less devices.
 For example perhaps a department does not print enough to justify its own printer meaning it can be shared with another department meaning fewer print devices to purchase and maintain.